borti4938/SNES_MultiRegion_with_DeJitter_QID/installation/SNSP-CPU-1CHIP-01/README.md

 - remove R28 and optionally D1
 - Connect the upper pin of _/CS.o (buf)_ to the top footprint pad of R28 (or to the MultiOut pin 3)
+  - leave _SJ93_ open if you have an attenuation resistor in your RGB cable for csync (which is usually the case in CSYNC cables)
   ![](./CSYNC_buf.jpg)

 You can also connect the buffered output to pin 7 (for use with _sync-on-luma_ cables).
 Just remove R19 instead of R28.
 Same if you want to wire the buffered output to pin 9 (for use with _sync-on-composite video_ cables).
 Just remove R18 instead of R28.
+In both cases, close _SJ93_ for proper signal attenuation.

 ### CSYNC and 'my' RGB bypass PCB